cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

-If you nodes are in several time zones, it is usefull to add the Grafan Clock panel
+If you nodes are in several time zones, it is useful to add the Grafana Clock panel
 ```shell
 $ grafana-cli plugins install grafana-clock-panel
 ```